kazasho/HotS-for-big-screen-resolutions/.github/ISSUE_TEMPLATE/bug_report.md

  - Version of script [e.g. 1.0.0]
  - Version of Python on the machine struggeling

+ **Attach log file**
+ Attach the log file from the run when you experienced the problem

 **Additional context**
 Add any other context about the problem here.